ImJezze/steam-review-filter/README.md

 * Scroll to the bottom of the page
 * Click on the link "Browse all reviews"
 * Here, in addition to the usual filters, there is a new input field "enter serach term"
-* Enter any search term and confirm with the Enter key to filter the reviews
+* Enter any search term (incl. regular expressions) and confirm with the Enter key to filter the reviews
-* Scoll to bottom of the page to load move reviews, which will automaticall filtered
+* Scroll to the bottom of the page to load more reviews, which are automatically filtered